scala/scala-lang/_posts/2025-02-01-next-scala-lts.md

   the board

 It is always possible not to update your libraries and compiler version, which will avoid having to switch to a newer JDK.
-However, it is highly discouraged, as it will make you vulnerable to potential security risks.
+However, that is highly discouraged, as it will make you vulnerable to potential security risks.

 ## Plan for making the switch

 The current plan is to drop support of JDK 8 in one of the future minor releases of Scala 3 and in the next LTS.
-The JDK will be either 11 or 17, depending on the community feedback and our investigations.
+The new minimum JDK will be either 11 or 17, depending on the community feedback and our investigations.
 The current estimate for the next LTS is Q4 2025.

 One major challenge will be to preserve backward compatibility.
 As we change the encoding of `lazy val`s, we must still be able to use libraries compiled with